 Recent controversy was sparked when it was found that the Ring in partnering with over 400 police departments in the United States.
 The extent of the Ring’s collaborative efforts extend to targeting ad words to users encouraging that they share live video feed footage with law enforcement.
 This in and of itself is a significant extension in police surveillance meriting further legislative scrutiny.

-However, pair this with the fact that the Ring may integrate and encourage the use of the Amazon’s Rekognition facial recognition software product and the companies dubbing of the service as “the new neighborhood watch”- it becomes all the more disconcerting.
+However, pair this with the fact that the Ring’s being dubbed as “the new neighborhood watch”- it becomes a little disconcerting.

 It is well-established that people’s likeness is considered personal data and that the recording of individuals without their consent is potentially invasive.
 There are also civil liberties concerns regarding the police acquiring these live video feeds for their own use.